 - Coping strategies

-The multidisciplinary team work to prepare the patients to progress along the rehabilitation pathway.
-This includes engaging families and carers to support the development of relationships, organising increased access into the community and helping patients to become more and more involved in meaningful and enjoyable daily living activities.
+The multidisciplinary team (MDT) work to prepare the patients to progress along the rehabilitation pathway.
+This includes engaging families and carers to support the development of relationships, organising increased access into the community and helping patients to become more involved in meaningful and enjoyable daily living activities.

 The treatments that people in the R&R setting have access to at Priory Hospital Middleton St George include: